 Each PPI co-applicant, Shirley Nurock and Dr Barbara Woodward-Carlton, chairs one of two Carer Reference Panels for the project, in London and Yorkshire respectively.
 These panels are composed of people who have or have had family members living in care homes.

 The Carer Reference Panels provide an additional level of oversight of the project and provide advice.
-The next meeting is of the Yorkshire panel in October 2017.
+The next meeting is of the London Panel in December 2017.